pingbird/flutter-recipes/docs/performance/timeline.md

 Unfortunately the observatory button was removed by the Flutter plugin, see [IntelliJ Observatory](/docs/faq/intellij-observatory) for an easy way to open it.

+Keep in mind timelines can be skewed by external factors such as low memory, it's always good to double check by enabling performance overlays in the developer options.

 ## Workflow